owncloud/ios-sdk/doc/CONFIGURATION.md

 	- `connection-minimum-server-version`:  The minimum server version required.
 		- type: string
 		- default: `9.0`
 	- `allow-background-url-sessions`: Allow the use of background URL sessions.
+Note: depending on iOS version, the app may still choose not to use them.
+This settings is overriden by `force-background-url-sessions`.
 		- type: boolean
 		- default: `true`
+	- `force-background-url-sessions`: Forces the use of background URL sessions.
+Overrides `allow-background-url-sessions`.
+		- type: boolean
+		- default: `false`
 	- `allow-cellular`: Allow the use of cellular connections.
 		- type: boolean
 		- default: `true`